appliedbinf/el_gato/README.md

 Detailed log of the steps taken during the running of el_gato including the outputs of any programs called by el_gato and any errors encountered.

+## reads_vs_all_ref_filt_sorted.bam (reads only)

+When run on reads, el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
+The mapped reads are then used to extract the sequences present in the sample to identify the MLST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contain the mapping information that was used by el_gato.
+The BAM file can be viewed using software such as [IGV](https://software.broadinstitute.org/software/igv/) to get a better understanding of the information used by el_gato to make allele calls.
+Additionally, if any loci were not properly resolved, this file is a good starting point for figuring out why.

+N.B., a SAM file is also present.
+This is the same information as in the BAM file.

 # Using nextflow

 We provide a simple nextflow workflow to run el_gato on a directory of either reads or assemblies.
 In both cases the target directory must contain only paired reads files (in .fastq or .fastq.gz format) or assembly files (in fasta format).